GrowthPath/zoho_analytics_connector/README.md

 Changes
 -------------
-1.0.5 Treat "another import is in progress" as a recoverable error 1.0.4 Documentation improvements
+1.1.0 Treat "another import is in progress" as a recoverable error.
+    Move home-made retry logic to low level.
+Functions can pass retry_countdown to use retry.
+1.0.4 Documentation improvements
 1.0.3 Some slightly better error handling if Zoho returns an empty response